aol/cyclops/readme.md

 ##Stream Types

-* SimpleReactStream : this provides a simple, focused [API for Stream Futures based on the Promises / A++ spec](https://github.com/aol/simple-react#simplereactstream--a-simple-fluent-api-for-functional-reactive-programming-with-java-8).
+* SimpleReactStream : this provides [a simple, focused API for Streaming Futures](https://github.com/aol/simple-react#simplereactstream--a-simple-fluent-api-for-functional-reactive-programming-with-java-8) based on the Promises / A++ spec.

-* EagerFutureStream : An easy to use JDK 8 Stream of CompletableFutures.
-Also has all of the SimpleReact API methods, and scala-like [jOOλ Seq](http://www.jooq.org/products/jOO%CE%BB/javadoc/0.9.5/org/jooq/lambda/Seq.html) methods.
+* EagerFutureStream : An easy to use JDK 8 Stream of CompletableFutures, with all of the SimpleReact API methods, and scala-like [jOOλ Seq](http://www.jooq.org/products/jOO%CE%BB/javadoc/0.9.5/org/jooq/lambda/Seq.html) methods too.
 EagerFutureStream kicks of future tasks eagerly and can be run in either parallel or sequential (free-threaded) modes.

-* LazyFutureStream : Provides a Lazy JDK 8 Stream of CompletableFutures.
+* LazyFutureStream : Provides a Lazy JDK 8 Stream of CompletableFutures (and Seq, and SimpleReact API methods).
 Can be used for constant proccessing (e.g. of data coming in off a SimpleReact asynchronous queue).

  ![simplereactstreaming types](https://cloud.githubusercontent.com/assets/9964792/6320732/f24f6458-badd-11e4-8e45-10373e3654f7.png)